A distance exponent for Liouville quantum gravity: Preliminaries

-Next, we have an estimate for the probability of an ``approximate $\pi/2$-cone time" for $Z$, which is proven in~\cite{shimura-cone}.
-In the statement of the lemma, for a set $A\subset\BB C$ we define $B_\ep(A)\subset\BB C$ to be the set of points which have Euclidean distance $<\ep$ to $A$.
+Next, we extract an estimate from~\cite{shimura-cone} for the probability of an ``approximate $\pi/2$-cone time" for $Z$.
+In the next lemma, for a set $A\subset\BB C$, we let $B_\ep(A)\subset\BB C$ be the set of points with Euclidean distance $<\ep$ to $A$.

 \begin{lem} Let $T > 0$ and $\delta_L , \delta_R > 0$ and set $\ol\delta_L := \delta_L \wedge T^{1/2}$ and $\ol \delta_R := \delta_R \wedge T^{1/2}$.
 Then \eqb \BB P\left[\inf_{t \in [0,T]} L_t \geq -\delta_L ,\, \inf_{t \in [0,T]} R_t \geq -\delta_R \right] \asymp T^{-2/\gamma^2} ( \ol\delta_L \wedge \ol\delta_R ) (\ol\delta_L \vee \ol\delta_R )^{4/\gamma^2-1} \eqe with implicit constant depending only on $\gamma$.
 Furthermore, suppose that $A$ is the image of a smooth path $[0,1] \rta [0,\infty)^2$ starting from 0 and ending at $z\in [0,\infty)^2$, and let $\ep > 0$.
 Then \eqb \BB P\left[ Z([0,T]) \subset B_\ep(A) ,\, Z(T) \in B_\ep(z) \,|\, \inf_{t \in [0,T]} L_t \geq -\delta_L ,\, \inf_{t \in [0,T]} R_t \geq -\delta_R \right] \succeq 1 \eqe with the implicit constant depending on $A$, $\ep$, $T$, and $\gamma$ but not $\delta_L$ or $\delta_R$. \end{lem} \begin{proof} The estimate~\eqref{eqn-cone-prob} follows from~\cite[Equation (4.3)]{shimura-cone} (applied with $z = \delta_L + i \delta_R$) after applying a linear transformation to $Z$ to get an uncorrelated Brownian motion (c.f.\ the proof of~\cite[Lemma 2.2]{gms-burger-cone}).
 The estimate~\eqref{eqn-cone-prob-pos} follows from~\cite[Theorem 2]{shimura-cone} together with the analogous statements for unconditioned Brownian motion and for Brownian motion conditioned to stay in a cone. \end{proof}